Saturday, 27 December 2025

 of life’s alarm clock

-awakened him
+awakened him to face

-to the glare of awareness
+the glare of awareness,

 and the certainty